companieshouse/oracle-query-api/README.md

 # Oracle query API Service
-API service wrapper for CHIPS Oracle DB queries that cannot be done in other languages e.g. golang due to driver or environment constraints.
+API service wrapper for CHIPS Oracle DB queries.
+This API should be used for all queries from CHS to the CHIPS database.
 This application is written using the [Spring Boot](http://projects.spring.io/spring-boot/) Java framework.

 ## Requirements
 In order to run the API locally you'll need the following installed on your machine: